 Accurate evaluation and diagnosis of cardiac problems requires sophisticated medical knowledge.
-At Greenwich Hospital, cardiac diagnostic tests are performed by board certified cardiologists and interventional cardiologists affiliated with the Yale New Haven Health Heart Institute.
+At Greenwich Hospital, cardiac diagnostic tests are performed by board certified cardiologists and interventional cardiologists affiliated with the Yale New Haven Hospital Heart and Vascular Center.

 The following tests are offered at Greenwich Hospital: